Splendid Sicily stars in bike tour

 By Bill

 I’d been a commuter cyclist for many years but had never done a long-distance, multi-day bike tour.
 So when I turned 50 in 2012, I really wanted to celebrate this milestone birthday by trying one… and in another country.
+Turns out that Sicily is a great place to try a bike tour.

 I picked Italy, simply because I love the food.
 Then I choose a bike tour company – Siciclando.
 After talking to their representatives about what kind of trip I wanted (elements like daily miles and pace, level of difficulty, accommodation style), they recommended Sicily.